chanon/icu4unity/README.md

 * Chinese
 * Japanese
 * Thai
+* All other languages except Kmer, Laos and Burmese

 Kmer, Laos and Burmese can be added by rebuilding the ICU data files to include their dictionaries.
-For other languages it should also work correctly.

 # Platforms Supported
 Tested on: